Resantedmage/Paradox_AntiCheat/docs/Commands_Features/chatcommands.md

 ## !afk

 The AFK command kicks people from the world after the specified time in config.js if they are not paradox opped.
 The command acts as a toggle to enable and disable the module.
+It can now be configured in game.

+Enable flag allows you to enable the module.

+> ```flag
+> !afk -e
+> ```

+Disable flag allows you to disable the module

+> ```flag
+> !afk -d
+> ```

+The Status flag shows the current status of the AFK module

+> ```flag
+> !afk -s
+> ```

+The m flag is a variable for time in minutes this is a number, running this will update the time value for the AFK module this is a persistent setting.
+In the example below we are setting the time value to 20 minutes

-> ```Toggle
+> ```flag
-> !afk
+> !afk -m 20
 > ```

 ## !allowgma